NYSE, partner ATG file for approval to create Brazil exchange

 The statement quoted Chief Executive Alan Gandelman as saying ATS Brasil “will add a new trading platform, incentivize growth in this industry and facilitate access to overseas investors.”

-It has been more than a year since exchange operator DirectEdge announced plans to open a new bourse in Brazil to challenge incumbent BM&FBovespa SA (BVMF3.SA), which enjoys a near-monopoly on all trading, clearing and settlement services for most locally traded shares.
+It has been more than a year since exchange operator DirectEdge announced plans to open a new bourse in Brazil to challenge incumbent BM&FBovespa SA, which enjoys a near-monopoly on all trading, clearing and settlement services for most locally traded shares.

 Shares of BM&FBovespa tumbled 3.5 percent on Wednesday to 12.65 reais, extending this year’s drop to 7.2 percent.